 3. Keep Your Tweets Brief

-We are all forced to keep our tweets relatively brief automatically, with Twitter limiting our posts to 140 characters.
+We are all forced to keep our tweets relatively brief automatically, with Twitter limiting our posts to 280 characters (which was a big expansion off of their original 140).
 This can be challenging enough as it is, but limiting our posts just a little more can actually increase engagement.

 According to multiple different sites and data, the sweet spot for the number of characters for shareable tweets is between 80 and 110 characters, including hashtags and user tags, especially if you’re looking to increase retweets.

 When your tweets are between 80-110 characters, they’re more likely to offer value in whatever form you’re aiming for (whether that’s to entertain, inform, or share an opinion), while still being brief enough that users can easily retweet them.
 When at this length, users will have enough room to briefly add in their own thoughts or hashtags, while still referring back to you.
 If you were to use all 280, on the other hand, users would have to edit your tweet and cut it down so they could add their text, and for many, this is just too much work.

 You want users to share your content; make it easy for them to do so.

 4. Share a Variety of Links